 The pronunciation of Canadian French is also quite different from Metropolitan French.
 And even a non-French-speaker would be able to tell that they aren't the same.

 In some ways, the differences in pronunciation also reflect the fact that Canadian French was isolated from the French of France for several centuries.
-Apparently, modern Canadian French sounds more like the Parisian French from the time when the colonists left for the New World.
+Apparently, modern Quebecois French sounds more like the Parisian French from the time when the colonists left for the New World.

 The biggest difference is in certain vowel sounds.
 Although some consonants are also different.
 For example, words like maître and mettre that were once pronounced differently are now indistinguishable in France.
 But Canadian French still preserves the difference.